CodeVA-Curriculum/index/README.md

 | --------- | ----------- | ------------ |
 | `contents` | A list of relative paths pointing to files to be associated with the element on the site.
 Usually used to define groups. | No |

+TODO: support directories in `contents`

 ### Inheritance

 If an element does not define a required attribute in its frontmatter, it will inherit the required attribute from its containing group (if available).
 The only exception is the `title` field--if an element does not define a `title`, the compiler will throw an error and will not generate a page for the element.

+### Parents vs Members

+Elements can be *parents*, *childs*, *groups*, and *members.
+Parent-child relationships related to inheritance, while members appear on groups' pages (but do not pass attributes through chains of inheritance).

 ### Hiding an Element